-Fly-fishing is completely different from conventional fishing, so it can be a little overwhelming for those new to the sport.
+Fly-fishing is completely different from other forms of fishing, so it can be a little overwhelming for those who are new to the sport and think they will be able to jump right in.
 Jeff Ehlert, owner and head guide at Winter Park Flyfisher in Fraser, offered our readers some tips to help them get started.

 1. Plan ahead.
 “There are lots of good books and videos on fly-fishing, so you can learn the basics about tying and casting before you even get to Winter Park,” says Ehlert.
 Taking time to do a little homework before arriving helps ensure less frustration and more time fishing.